ronaldbosma/call-apim-backend-with-oauth/README.md

 These PowerShell scripts are executed before the resources are removed.

 - [predown-remove-app-registrations.ps1](hooks/predown-remove-app-registrations.ps1):
-  It removes the app registrations created during the deployment process, because `azd` doesn't support deleting Entra ID resources yet.
+  Removes the app registrations created during the deployment process, because `azd` doesn't support deleting Entra ID resources yet.
   See the related GitHub issue: https://github.com/Azure/azure-dev/issues/4724.
   We're using a predown hook because the environment variables are (sometimes) empty in a postdown hook.

 - [predown-remove-law.ps1](hooks/predown-remove-law.ps1):
-  It permanently deletes the Log Analytics workspace to prevent issues with future deployments.
+  Permanently deletes the Log Analytics workspace to prevent issues with future deployments.
   Sometimes the requests and traces don't show up in Application Insights & Log Analytics when removing and deploying the template multiple times.
   A predown hook is used and not a postdown hook because permanent deletion of the workspace doesn't work if it's already in the soft-deleted state after azd has removed it.